 Also, remember if you need a professional moving service, then let us help!
 Click here for a free quote on your next move

-We are thrilled to receive this honor and will continue to put our best effort forward to serve Westland and our new community in Livonia.
+We are thrilled to receive this honor.
+Also, we will continue to put our best effort forward to serve Westland and our new community in Livonia.
 This also would not be possible without the help of the Men on the Move employees.
 Most of our employees have been around for years standing right by Gary Bulson serving the community.

 Men on The Move will also like to thank the Westland Chamber of Commerce for congratulating Men on The Move on their Facebook page and sharing these kind words, ” Gary somehow finds time to serve on our Board of Directors, the Wayne/Westland Salvation Army Advisory board, is active with the Westland and Michigan Jaycees and a member of the Westland Rotary Club.
 A big guy with a big heart!!”